 We'd suggest requesting a Customer Service Record (CSR) from your losing carrier as this will include all the pertinent info you need to provide to Dialpad.

 Local Porting vs. Toll-Free Porting

-Dialpad can initiate port requests for US based local or toll-free numbers.
+Dialpad can initiate port requests for US-based local or toll-free numbers.
 Local ports can be requested through an online form in your account.
 Toll-free ports can be requested by contacting our support team with a filled out letter of authorization.

 Requests for local ports can take 3-5 business days to complete with no issues with the information provided.
 Toll-free ports can take 5-10 business days.
 In either case, while your number is being ported it will continue to work.
-Again, any issue with the information initially provided will increase processing time.
+Again, an issue with the information initially provided will increase the processing time.

 Learn more about local porting